 In Depth: Eye Cross-section

-Once past the lens, light strikes the millions of photoreceptors in the retina.
+Once past the lens, light strikes the millions of photoreceptors cells in the retina.
 There are two types of photoreceptors, rods and cones, which are named for their shape.
-Rods work in less light and create black-and-white images, and cones work in bright light and allow color vision.
+Rods work in less light and create black-and-white images, and cones work in bright light and allow for color vision.

 The retina’s photoreceptors react to the light that hits them and cause nerve impulses to be sent to the brain via the optic nerve.
 The brain interprets and classifies the visual information.

 The “white of the eye” is the tough outer shell called the sclera.
 Inside the eye is a fluid called the vitreous humor, a jelly-like substance that helps give the eye its shape.
 Another fluid of the eye is the aqueous humor, which lubricates the iris.